Ray Burdis: Biography

 In 1978 Burdis auditioned for a presenting job on the BBC children's program Blue Peter as a replacement for John Noakes.
 Richard Marson's book celebrating the show's fiftieth-anniversary records this fact, and the film of the audition was shown at a BAFTA celebration in October 2008.

 Burdis played the part of cowardly inmate Eckersley in the controversial movie Scum in 1979.
-He had played the same role two years earlier in a BBC television version of the story, although this was not transmitted for many years due to its graphic nature, hence the cinematic re-make.
+He had played the same role two years earlier in a BBC television version of the story, although this was not transmitted until 1991 due to its graphic nature, hence the cinematic re-make.

-He appeared in Mary's Wife in 1980.
+He appeared as Kevin, in the BBC2 Playhouse story Mary's Wife in 1980.

 Burdis appeared in the Minder episodes "Not a Bad Lad, Dad" and "Hypnotising Rita" and played Joe in the musical drama The Music Machine (1979).
 He later had a small role alongside Daniel Day-Lewis in the film Gandhi (1982).

 Burdis then played a supporting role as Richard, a gay neighbour in Channel 4's short-lived sitcom Dream Stuffing in 1984.
-After this, he played ambitious photographer Nick Tyler in the BBC comedy Three Up, Two Down.
-His character was the son and son-in-law, respectively, of the two lead characters, played by Michael Elphick and Angela Thorne.
-The series rated over 17 million viewers and went on for 4 series.
-Also in 1984, Burdis appeared in an episode of The Gentle Touch, entitled 'Do It Yourself, as a man with a learning disability.
+Later that year, Burdis appeared in an episode of The Gentle Touch, entitled "Do It Yourself", as a man with a learning disability.
+In 1985, he played ambitious photographer Nick Tyler in the BBC comedy Three Up, Two Down.
+His character was the son and son-in-law, respectively, of the two lead characters, played by Michael Elphick and Angela Thorne, the series went on for four series which were produced between 1985 and 1989.